DevOps

 2. “Kubernetes-Native” CI/CD

 The second approach is to install a “Kubernetes-native” CI/CD pipeline.
-By this, we mean using CI/CD tools that are designed to run on Kubernetes specifically, and that take full advantage of Kubernetes’s native scalability features.
+By this, we mean using CI/CD tools that are designed to run on Kubernetes specifically, and that take full advantage of Kubernetes’s native scalability features, so teams can define pipelines directly through Kubernetes resources.

 You can install Tekton with a single kubectl command: